 Following the review process, HVB will update the BBSRC's NIBB database with details of all applications to the funding call.
-HVB will request BBSRC's funding approval for the projects we have shortlisted that are not eligible for IBiolC funding.
+HVB will request BBSRC's funding approval for the projects we have shortlisted.
 Once funding approval has been granted, the PI applicant will be notified.
-IBiolC Projects Team will notify successful applicants for their funding awards.